Share this Post

 The solution works locally, meaning there are no third-party websites or proxies used.
 It’s important to know, to use this extension, you have to first remove any user scripts or other specific Twitch ad-block extensions.
 The developers do claim that the extension works fine with uBlock Origin, another popular open-source extension.

-The source code of Video Ad-Block for Twitch has been updated as recently as September 2021.
+The source code of Video Ad-Block for Twitch has been updated in September 2021.

 Most Popular Adblock You Can Find!